shwethaj1104/AWS_study_material/Cloud Monitoring.md

 ![image](https://user-images.githubusercontent.com/107784718/213378037-38e7f70a-ac55-4897-8af3-95ce4e9f9a0d.png)
 Preview the data and click on create alarm

-We can create alarm directly from EC2 instance-
+We can create alarm directly from EC2 instance ->
 Go to your instance -> Scroll right on your selected instance -> Alarm status -> Click on + icon -> Now you can setup your alarm for EC2 instance
 ![image](https://user-images.githubusercontent.com/107784718/213378619-46f1af42-0a56-41d8-9948-4a43d27a32a3.png)
 Select the created alarm- update